schubergphilis/chef-acme/README.md

 * `node['acme']['renew']` - Days before the certificate expires at which the certificate will be renewed, default `30`.
 * `node['acme']['source_ips']` - IP addresses used by Let's Encrypt to verify the TLS certificates, it will change over time.
 This attribute is for firewall purposes.
 Allow these IPs for HTTP (tcp/80).
 * `node['acme']['private_key']` - Private key content of registered account.
+* `node['acme']['key_size']` - Default private key size used when resource property is not.
+Must be one out of: 2048, 3072, 4096.
+Defaults to 2048.

 Recipes
 -------